Optimize your Android with

 If you find yourself waiting on your PC or Mac to start applications or to complete the work you give it, it’s not necessarily your hardware’s fault.
 It could very well be your RAM filling up.
 When that happens, the operating system (whether Windows or macOS) flushes data from RAM back onto the hard disk — a process called paging — which causes huge delays and performance losses.

 The easiest way to free up memory is to close as many programs and browser tabs as you can.
 Don’t run too many things simultaneously.
-Some applications are hogs (I’m looking at you, Facebook).
-Open up Task Manager as described above to identify the most resource-intensive processes.Click on the Memory tab to sort by the most memory-consuming programs.
+Some applications are hogs (for example, Chrome or Facebook).
+Open up Task Manager as described above to identify the most resource-intensive processes.Click the Memory tab to sort by the most memory-consuming programs.
 In the example above, that’s Microsoft Edge and Slack.
 If my computer were running slowly and I wasn’t actively using them, I probably would shut down those applications.

 However, in some cases, programs keep running things in the background even when you’re not actively using them.
 For such cases, you should consider Sleep Mode, a feature of Avast Cleanup, which detects such hogs and prevents them from consuming resources when you’re not using them.
 Give it a try and get up to 79% faster start up and 30% faster work performance on your PC.